Enhancing Science Classroom Discourse Analysis through Joint Multi-Task Learning for Reasoning-Component Classification: Results

 Fine-tuning RoBERTa-base on the labeled corpus alone substantially improves UT performance (macro-F1$=$0.543) but does not match TF-IDF on RC (macro-F1$=$0.345).
-Adding LLM-based data augmentation at scale $\times$3.0 yields the best UT result overall: macro-F1$=$0.635 ($+$18.2 pp over TF-IDF), with gains distributed across minority classes including Fq, Ry, and ER.
-On RC, augmentation improves RoBERTa to 0.396 but still falls well short of TF-IDF (0.574), a gap of 17.8 pp.
+Adding LLM-based data augmentation at scale $\times$3.0 yields the best UT result overall: macro-F1$=$0.635 ($+$34.3 pp over TF-IDF), with gains distributed across minority classes including Fq, Ry, and ER.
+On RC, augmentation improves RoBERTa to 0.396, narrowly exceeding TF-IDF (0.381) by 1.5 pp; however, GPT-5.4 retains the highest RC macro-F1 (0.412) across all systems.